Dental Implants – Arvada, CO

 Missing All Teeth

 Dental implants can even be used in situations where all of the teeth are missing.
 Full dentures can be fixed in place with about four to six implants.
 This type of prosthetic gives a patient the ability to bite and chew a wider variety of foods compared to a removable denture, and it eliminates the potential issue of the new teeth slipping out of place.
+Implant dentures ensure a more stable, permanent, and longer-lasting smile, and it doesn’t require frequent adjustments and replacements like traditional dentures.

 Dental implants are fairly advanced compared to other forms of tooth replacement.
 Luckily, Dr. Paylor has dedicated a lot of his time to studying and training to provide various dental specialties in one location.
 He will not have to refer you to a separate oral surgeon for your implant placement; he can complete the procedure right here in our dental office so you can stay with our team through the entire treatment.